 What Makes a Good Spiritual Director

-Editor's note: The executive director of Spirtual Directors International, Anil Singh-Molares, wrote a version of this piece for the SDI newsletter "Listen" earlier this year.
+Editor's note: The executive director of Spirtual Directors International, Rev. Seifu Anil Singh-Molares, wrote a version of this piece for the SDI newsletter "Listen" in 2017.
 The response from our membership was so positive and strong we wanted to share it here in hopes of widening the discussion and hearing more from the community.
 Please let us know what your answer is below in the comments.
 (And for context on the above quote -- check out the cool 4-minute video with Rev. Vaccariello.

 One question, many answers.